cuff-links/mongo/Evergreen-Aware-Git-Bisect.md

 mongoqd			mongotmock		wt                      mongo			mongoauditdecrypt mongocryptd		mongodecrypt		mongoldap		mongos			mqlrun
 ```
-The `--script` is run from within the `build/resmoke-bisect` directory.
+The `--script` is run from within this `build/resmoke-bisect` directory.
 If it completes successfully, `bisect` continues on newer versions.
 Else, if it fails, `bisect` continues on older versions.
 This is repeated until the algorithm completes.

 The **last known passing version** and **first known failing version** print to `stdout`
 ## Note